Heaters Heaters — Can Salt Water Pools Be Heated? Complete Heating Guide

 Heating your salt water pool affects water chemistry, requiring closer monitoring:

 pH Levels: Heated water tends to raise pH faster.
 Test pH 2-3 times per week and maintain 7.4-7.6 using muriatic acid as needed.
-Add 1 quart of muriatic acid per 10,000 gallons to lower pH by 0.2 units.
+Add 1 pint of muriatic acid per 10,000 gallons to lower pH by approximately 0.1 units.

-Total Alkalinity: Keep TA between 60-80 ppm for salt water pools.
+Total Alkalinity: Keep TATotal Alkalinity — The buffer that keeps your pH from bouncing around.
+Get this in range and pH gets a lot easier to manage. learn more → between 60-80 ppm for salt water pools.
 Higher temperatures can cause TA to drift upward, requiring muriatic acid adjustments.

 Salt Cell Maintenance: Higher temperatures increase cell efficiency but also accelerate calcium buildup.
-Inspect and clean cells monthly during heavy heating periods using a 10:1 water-to-muriatic acid solution.
+Inspect and clean cells monthly during heavy heating periods using about a 4:1 water-to-muriatic acid solution (always add acid to water, never water to acid).

 Troubleshooting Common Heating Issues